iotaledger/hornet/docs/getting_started/getting_started.md

 * 14626 UDP - Autopeering port (depends whether autopeering is enabled)
 * 15600 TCP - Gossip (neighbors) port
 * 14265 TCP - Rest API port (optional)
+* 8081 TCP - Default admin dashboard (optional)

 The mentioned ports are important for a minimum flawless node operation.
 Rest API port is optional one if you want to provide access to your node's API calls from external parties.
 All ports can be customized in a [config.json](../post_installation/config.md) file.

+Please note: a default admin dashboard on port 8081 does not accept connections from public traffic by default (only from localhost).

 There may be also additional ports required in order to work with additional optional plugins, such as dashboard, etc.